You have so many choices for free writing software

 As far as free book writing software or author app goes, Shaxpir offers you a huge range of features.

 It is available for Mac and PC with offline plus cloud access.

 2. Scrivener (Free Trial)

-While not a free writing tool, I have to include Scrivener in this list because there is a generous free trial available.
+It is not free writing software, but I have to include Scrivener in this list because there is a generous free trial available.

-It is considered to be one of the best book writing software tools for authors and screenwriters.
+It is one of the best book writing software tools for authors and screenwriters.